The Labyrinth – A Potted History

 Labyrinths have appeared as walking patterns, weavings, carvings, jewellery, described in ceremonial scriptures.

 A maze can have many paths (multicursal) and dead ends.
 It is an intellectual exercise requiring you to decide this way or that.
 It is designed to increase adrenalin, ie. raise fear and/or excitement about whether you will succeed.

-A labyrinth by contrast has only one path (unicursal) leading to the center.
-There are no decisions needed, only to take the next step along the path to succeed.
-How you take those steps become the source of insight and greater self- knowledge.
+A labyrinth by contrast has only one path (unicursal) leading to the centre.
+There are no decisions needed, only to take the next steps along the path to succeed.
+How you take those steps becomes the source of insight and greater self- knowledge.